NackJyman/note/school-notes/computability_complexity/3turing_machine/undecidability.md

 ##### Proof:

 Suppose that ETM is decidable.
-We will show that ATM is also decidable.
-The idea of the proof is that given any instance hM,wi of ATM, we can construct an instance hM(w) i of ETM so that: If M accepts w, then L(M(w) ) 6= ∅.
+We will show that $A_{TM}$ is also decidable.
+The idea of the proof is that given any instance hM,wi of $A_{TM}$, we can construct an instance hM(w) i of ETM so that: If M accepts w, then L(M(w) ) 6= ∅.
 If M does not accept w, then L(M(w) ) = ∅.

 Let M be a TM and w be an input for M. Here is the description of M(w) .
 Note that w is hardcoded into M(w) .
 M(w) : on any input x: 1 If x 6= w, reject.
 2 If x = w, then run M on input w and accept if M does.
 Then if M accepts w, L(M(w) ) = {w}.
 If M does not accept w, L(M(w) ) = ∅

-Now, assuming that ETM is decidable, we can use an algorithm for ETM to solve ATM.
+Now, assuming that ETM is decidable, we can use an algorithm for ETM to solve $A_{TM}$.
 Suppose R is a TM that decides ETM.
 S: on input hM,wi, where M is a TM and w is a string: 1 Use the description of M and w to construct the TM M(w) as described above.
 2 Run R on input hM(w)i.
 If R accepts, reject.
 If R rejects, accept.

 We verify that S decides A_{TM}.
 $\langle M,w \rangle$ ∈ ATM ⇒ M accepts w